Unjustifiable1/odin-landing-page/README.md

 astronaut.png - Astronaut Spaceman Spacesuit vector graphic - Image by Mohamed Hassan from Pixabay laptop.jpg - Laptop Hand Computer stock illustration - Image by Ylanite Koppens from Pixabay

+Project Reflection:
+- feeling great after completing this simple landing page.
+- feeling great after completing this simple landing page.
+- elements seem to be lining up sufficiently on a smaller screen.

+Hiccups:
+- figuring out positioning took a few attempts to get things right, but not difficult